AfriForum: Allegations of racism

 In February 2014, Flip Buys from the trade union Solidarity (which is associated with AfriForum) called for a boycott of the Afrikaans newspaper Beeld that reported that a group of Potchefstroom students gave the Nazi salute during their initiation.

 In June 2015, AfriForum Youth said that allegations of racism against Curro Foundation School are themselves racist.
 In a statement by the organisation's chair it was said "To portray an Afrikaans class being transported as class group falsely as racial segregation, is beyond absurd".

 Towards the end of 2014, the Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities, criticised AfriForum's "Save Afrikaans schools" campaign in a press release.
 The campaign followed Gauteng Department of Basic Education's decision to force three Afrikaans-medium schools in Fochville to relinquish their status as Afrikaans-medium schools at the start of the 2012 school year.

 In a radio interview in May 2018, vice chancellor of the University of the Witwatersrand Adam Habib criticised AfriForum for "linking up with fascists" such as the French National Front, the Italian Five Star Movement, Germany's AfD and US president Donald Trump's national security adviser John Bolton, whom Habib referred to during the same interview as "a known fascist", during Kriel and Roets' 2018 world tour.

 Use of apartheid era flag

 In May 2022, AfriForum sought to overturn the 2019 ban on the old South African flag display.
 The judgment was upheld in April 2023.
-The Nelson Mandela Foundation sums up the verdict: "gratuitous displays of the 'old Apartheid flag' do indeed constitute hate speech."
+The Nelson Mandela Foundation summed up the verdict: "gratuitous displays of the 'old Apartheid flag' do indeed constitute hate speech."

-In November 2024, Afriforum hosted a protest against the Basic Education Laws Amendment Act 32 of 2024 (Bela Act), also commonly referred to as the Bela bill.
+In November 2024, Afriforum hosted a protest against the Basic Education Laws Amendment Act 32 of 2024 (BELA Act), also commonly referred to as the BELA Act.
 The protest occurred at the Voortrekker Monument.
-Many protestors wore clothes which were orange, blue and white.
-These colours are the same as the old flag of South Africa.
+Protestors wore clothing in blue, white and orange, colours associated with organisations present at the protest, including the Democratic Alliance, Solidarity Movement and AfriForum.
+Some commentators drew comparisons between the colours worn and the former South African flag.
 Cosatu called for the South African Human Rights Commission to investigate the event and its organisers.
+AfriForum CEO, Kallie Kriel stated that the colour coordination was simply coincidental.
+He stated: “The DA’s colour is blue and they came in their colour.
+People are stretching it with these conspiracy theories.
+This was a coincidence with the DA being there.
+If someone had come there with the apartheid flag, we would have asked them to leave.”

+Collaborations

+In August 2026 AfriForum formed a partnership with March and March to fight corruption and to hold the government accountable.
+The collaboration will also focus on issues like grassroots community safety, legal issues, education, anti-crime initiatives and illegal immigration in South Africa.